goatshriek/stumpless/docs/localization.md

 add an `#elseif` statement for the new locale symbol in the same order as it appears in the CMake build script to include the new header.

-Finally, you also need to add new CI builds for the new locale to make sure that there are no immediate problems and catch any future ones that arise.
+The last step is to add new CI builds for the new locale to make sure that there are no immediate problems and catch any future ones that arise.
 This is done by updating the `.travis.yml` and `appveyor.yml` configuration files with a build profile for the new language.